TechG3n/aconf/README.md

 - Ensure firewall is not blocking host/port

 2. Prepare aconf settings and start sender:
-- Ajust versions file settings for atvdetails sender
+- Adjust versions file settings for atvdetails sender
 - Execute /system/bin/atlas.sh to update to latest version, add webhook sender and start it

 3. Grafana Installation:
-- To visualise the ATV information sent from aconf, set up Grafana.
+- To visualize the ATV information sent from aconf, set up Grafana.
 - More information here: https://grafana.com/grafana/download and https://grafana.com/docs/grafana/next/setup-grafana/installation/debian/#install-from-apt-repository
 Default port is 3000 and you can expose Grafana to the web for easy access.